-6.8 Visitor Induction and Controls
+6.8 Visitor Entry and Controls

-Project Management shall ensure all visitors to site receive a Visitors Induction, which shall consist of instruction on the specific safety requirements of the project.
-All visitors shall remain in the company of the person they intend to visit and be supervised at all times.
+Project Management shall ensure all visitors to site submit a Site Access Request, which shall be submitted and approved prior to site entry.
+All visitors shall remain in the company of the person they intend to visit or their nominated site escort at all times.
+Visitors are not allowed to work whilst on site